Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsubsection{Output Defenses}

 Output defense methods monitor the LLM’s generated output to identify harmful content, triggering a refusal mechanism when unsafe output is detected.

 \textbf{Output Filtering} inspects the LLM's output and selectively blocks or modifies unsafe responses.
 This process relies on either judge scores from pre-trained classifiers or internal signals (e.g., the loss landscape) from the LLM itself.
 For instance, \textbf{APS} \cite{kim2023robust} and \textbf{DPP} \cite{xiong2024defensive} use safety classifiers to identify unsafe outputs, while \textbf{Gradient Cuff} \cite{hu2024gradient} analyzes the LLM’s internal refusal loss function to distinguish between benign and malicious queries.
+Similarly, by analyzing the model’s internal states, \textbf{Activation Boundary Defense (ABD)} \cite{gao2024shaping} restricts harmful activations within a predefined safety boundary to prevent jailbreaks. \textbf{LEGILIMENS} \cite{wu2024legilimens} extracts conceptual features from the host LLM’s internal states during inference and employs a lightweight classifier for efficient content moderation. \textbf{Perspective-taking prompting (PET)} \cite{xu2024walking} is an effective method to moderate an LLM's output contents via its internal knowledge and opinions without fine-tuning this model.

 \textbf{Output Repetition} detects harmful content by observing that the LLM can consistently repeat its benign outputs. \textbf{PARDEN} \cite{zhang2024parden} identifies inconsistencies by prompting the LLM to repeat its output.
 If the model fails to accurately reproduce its response, especially for harmful queries, it may indicate a potential jailbreak.